American Apparel body and top; American Apparel shirt, Bill + Mar dress; Paul and Joe jacket, vintage T-shirt, Urban Outfitters dungarees

 VICE: First off, who’s your audience?
 Who do you see when you close your eyes and think of the hundreds of faces staring back at you?

 Cherish: You know the difference between Ren and Stimpy?

 Georgia: We want both.
 The neurotic Chihuahuas and the soft, squishy cats.
-No, I personally really like it when young girls are into it, because when I was 13, I loved girls who played instruments.
+No, I personally really like it when young girls are into it, because when I was, like, 13, I loved girls who played instruments.

 Chalin: Well, across the board of creative arts, so many women are coming up and doing their thing, and it’s so amazing to see.
 We get to work with so many cool chicks.